Skytuna/Tipotly/README.md

 # A platform where you can store financial information about your trips with your friends.
+[Example Site]

 ![alt text](https://skytuna.s-ul.eu/jtXqvRFr)
 ![alt text](https://skytuna.s-ul.eu/UUOBVl98)